Membership Types and Qualifications

 * Indicates proof of related degree required in addition to proof of license, or certification in the specified profession.
 Other professional designations only require proof of license, training or certification.

-2. Has a bachelor's, master's or doctoral degree from a USDE recognized accredited college/university in agriculture, biochemistry, computer science, family and consumer science, home economics, hospitality and tourism, hotel restaurant and institutional management, microbiology, public health or public policy.
+2. Has a bachelor's, master's or doctoral degree from a U.S. college or university recognized by the U.S. Department of Education (USDE) in agriculture, biochemistry, computer science, family and consumer science, home economics, hospitality and tourism, hotel restaurant and institutional management, microbiology, public health or public policy.
 Requires submission of original transcripts or confirming statements from the registrar for qualifying degree.

 Privileges of Associate Membership: Associate members whose fees are not in arrears shall have access to applicable Academy benefits, products, and services and be eligible to hold appointed positions at the national, affiliate (state), and dietetics practice and member interest group (DPG and MIG) levels, with the exception of those listed below.